 - part-time or by distance/e-learning (so you can combine study with employment)

-- See the Prospects website for things to consider if you are thinking about further study, including timing and funding, types of course and study patterns, the research reputation of the institution and future employment prospects.
-Also, information about PhD study
+- See the Prospects: Postgraduate study for things to consider including timing and funding, types of course and study patterns, the research reputation of the institution and future employment prospects, and tips on applying for a Masters course.

 - The Graduate Students' Association provides a social community and academic and welfare support for postgraduate students at the University of York